GReturn/CSIT122-Conversion/README.md

 # CSIT122-Conversion

-this bitch-ass activity forces us to define and use gotoxy(), a function in Turbo C.
+this activity makes us define and use gotoxy(), a function in Turbo C.